HewlettPackard/oneview-redfish-toolkit/README.md

 $ oneview-redfish-toolkit
 ```

-At first time, it will create all the needed configuration files under user directory, and will prompt for the OneView IP(s) to customize `redfish.conf` file with the entered IP.
+The first time the application is run, it will create all the needed configuration files under user's home directory.
+It will also prompt for the OneView IP that you wish to connect to the redfish toolkit.
+This can either be a single IP address, or a comma seperated list of IP addresses.
+This modify the `redfish.conf` file with the entered IP addresses.

 The following files will be created:

 * $HOME/.config/oneview-redfish-toolkit/
   * redfish.conf